vito.

 The hand.

 Icons drawn, not stroked.
-Phosphor Fill — a free, MIT-licensed library with proper solid weight built in.
-Ten to twelve in the working set.
+Phosphor Fill — free, MIT-licensed, solid weight built in.
+Twelve in the working set.
 Labels always.
 Never a guess.

 i. the starter set